 The division recommendation in the achieving sustainable harvest issue paper is that southern flounder harvest be constrained to the season selected in Amendment 2; this is a 45-day season spanning Aug.
 16 through Sept.
 30 with a one-fish bag limit.
 The most conservative alternative option (besides status quo) is allowing stakeholders access to ocellated stocks from March 1 through April 15 from ocean waters only with a one-fish bag limit and also a one-fish bag limit during the southern flounder season.
 This satisfies the target southern flounder reduction while allowing an estimated harvest of an additional 1,025 pounds of ocellated flounder (Table 4.2.1).
 Though the additional estimated harvest of ocellated flounder during this time is low, this does not account for potential changes in angler behavior wherein additional ocellated landings may occur within this short season.
-The March 1 through April 15 season also minimizes potential southern flounder harvest of southern flounder by an estimated 1,267 pounds or approximately 1.0% of the annual harvest allocation.
+The March 1 through April 15 season also minimizes potential southern flounder harvest compared to other potential seasons.
+This additional season has the potential to increase the harvest of southern flounder by an estimated 1,267 pounds or approximately 1.0% of the annual harvest allocation.